 We do not permit reviews or votes on the helpfulness of reviews that are posted in exchange for compensation of any kind.

-So if you have only sold five copies of your book over a month, and you suddenly receive ten new glowing reviews in a week, Amazon will treat this as suspicious, and will probably start deleting the reviews.
+If you have only sold five copies of your book over a month and suddenly receive twenty-five new five-star reviews in the space of a week, Amazon will treat this as suspicious.

 We do not permit reviews of the same ASIN from customers in the same household.